dopedao/RYO/module_notes/08_StateChannel.md

 # Introduction

 State channels allow very large quantities of messages to be passed between two users who are online.
-This might be some move-by-move interaction in a game.
+These messages can represent some move-by-move interaction in a game.
+The outcome of the interaction plugs in to the broader stateful game module system.

 ## History